brudfors/SlicerPointSetProcessing/README.md

 # SlicerPointSetProcessing
-SlicerPointSetProcessing is a module for 3D Slicer which can perform common point-set processing tasks.
+SlicerPointSetProcessing is a module for 3D Slicer which can perform common point-set processing tasks such as outlier removal, normals estimation and surface reconstruction, using various methods.

 ### Downsampling
 Downsampling of the input point set is performed using [1].

+### Outlier removal
+Outliers removal from the input point set is performed using [3].

 ### Estimate Normals
 In order to perform the Poisson surface reconstruction, the normals of the point set has to be approximated.
 This can be done using either [2] or [3,4].
 For the reconstruction mehod based on Delaunay triangulation, this is not necessary.